What Vaccines Does Medicare Cover?

-Medicare Part B covers shots, vaccines and immunizations most people need, including a yearly flu shot.
+Medicare Part B covers the shots, vaccines and immunizations that most people need, including a yearly flu shot.
 These preventive services are provided at no cost to you.
-Medicare Part D prescription drug plans can cover some costs of other common shots, including the shingles vaccine and the Tdap vaccine.
+Medicare Part D prescription drug plans can cover some costs of other common shots.

 Read More- Edited By